-This brain shaped nut is a single-seeded stone fruit that contains healthful fats, protein, and fiber.
-Generally, they are eaten as it is after removing the shell, but you can also add them to your salad, breakfast cereals, baked food, and pasta.
+This brain-shaped nut is a single-seeded stone fruit that contains healthy fats, protein, and fibre.
+Generally, they are eaten as it is after removing the shell, but you can add them to your salad, breakfast cereals, baked food, and pasta.

 1 ounce (28g) serving of Walnut:

 - 185 calories

 - Carbs 3.9 grams

 - Fat 18.5 grams

 8. Raisins (Kismis)